Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Wildemount Gazetteer/Marrow Valley/Deastok.md

 Most of the city is built atop a large, leveled hill, surrounded by farms that continue for hundreds of acres on the western, northern, and eastern sides.
 At the southern end of the city, where the hills slope down toward the [[Cyrengreen Forest]], a number of lumber mills bustling with gnomish technology harvest timber from the forest with impressive efficiency.

-Elements of intrigue, noble finery, and [[the Myriad]] define adventures in Deastok.
+Elements of intrigue, noble finery, and [[The Myriad]] define adventures in Deastok.
 Characters might have adventures centered around grand parties, social gatherings, and whispered rumors.

 **Adventures**:: [[Merry Spouses of Deastok (Mid Level)]]
 ![[Merry Spouses of Deastok (Mid Level)]]